eashmore/csgo-time/docs/payout.md

 </code></pre>

 #Payout Algorithm
-Implemented in Ember matches.current controller
+Pays out prize pool ti winning users.
+Implemented in Ember matches.current controller.

 * `items` is a hash of item objects in the betting pool.
 Keys are ordered by their item value's price (highest to lowest)